 go-hasdefer

-a go linter to check goroutines for defer
+A Go linter to check goroutines for defer

 github.com/nathants/go-hasdefer

-a go linter to check that all goroutines have a defer statement.
+A Go linter to check that all goroutines have a defer statement.

-it's too easy to miss panics when they happen inside goroutines, since they exit the defer scope of the caller.
+It's too easy to miss panics when they happen inside goroutines, since they exit the defer scope of the caller.

 go install github.com/nathants/go-hasdefer@latest